 Optimize pricing page

 The pricing page is probably the most important page on your website.
 The way the pricing packages are organized and how accurately they correspond to customers’ needs defines if a lead will push a purchase button or not.
-We devoted the whole article to the best SaaS pricing page examples you will definitely get some valuable insights from.
+We at Eleken devoted the whole article to the best SaaS pricing page examples you will definitely get some valuable insights from.

 In the customer acquisition strategy frame, it’ll be relevant to mention the SaaS customer acquisition models, namely paid upfront, freemium, and free trial.
 The paid upfront requires a subscription payment before you try a product.
 It usually demands a long “high-touch” selling process with demos and sales talks.
 The free trial and freemium are the “low-touch” models where customers can test and try a product within a limited period (in case of free trials) or within a limited feature set (if this is freemium).
 By the way, if you want to learn more about freemium pricing, you’re welcome to deep dive into the separate article.